A Deep Learning Approach to Describing the Plasma Sheath: Fluid Models

 The model is five dimensional with one spatial dimension and four physical parameters.
 We used the PyTorch library \cite{paszke2019pytorch} for this model.
 The electron temperature is varied between 1 eV and 20 eV, $T_i/T_e$ is varied between 0 and 1, $S_0$ is varied between $10^{28}$ and $10^{29} \text{ m}^{-3}\text{s}^{-1}$, and finally neutral density is varied between 0 and 5.
 We find it convenient to use the dimensional source rate as an input since the normalizations we chose are allowed to vary with the input source, rather than choosing an arbitrary reference density.

 For this case, we found that SSBroyden provided a robust optimization algorithm for training.
 The network consisted of 5 hidden layers, each with 32 neurons and two million training points distributed according to a Sobol distribution were used for the domain.
 Additionally, one hundred thousand points were distributed on each boundary.
+Increasing the network size and number of points, as compared to the previous model, directly results from the increased complexity of this model.
+The ionization source increases the non-linearity of the problem and requires the network to be more expressive in order to converge.
 For simplicity, the PINN was trained for singly ionized argon, though more ion species could be included if needed for a specific application, provided the appropriate cross-section data is also included.
+However, adding more species requires an additional set of equations per species in the loss function and additional collision terms between species, which adds complexity to the model.
+If the added complexity requires a larger network or more points to converge, the training time is expected to increase.
+One strategy for dealing with large numbers of loss terms is adaptive weighting, which automatically balances the loss terms during training so the network converges them equally \cite{wang2021understanding}, which can also reduce the network size and number of points needed to converge, thereby speeding up the training.
 For this model, using the procedure described in Sec. \ref{sec:CS2} above, we found $\rho = 0.0685$ sets the fractional charge separation at the location that we will define as the sheath entrance.

 Figures \ref{fig:421sub0} and \ref{fig:421} show the loss history, example potential, velocity, density, and flux profiles across the domain for a variety of plasma parameters.
 While beginning at a higher initial loss compared to the simpler model discussed in Sec. \ref{sec:CS2} above, the loss history drops by about fifteen orders of magnitude.
 The final loss reaches $ 10^{-10}$, indicating the PINN has been able to find a solution that satisfies Eq. (\ref{eq:model2}) to a high degree of accuracy.
 For the small system size considered here, fifty Debye lengths, the potential and velocity profiles are weakly impacted by the ionization source.
 However, increasing the source strength and neutral density leads to a significant change in the total density.
 In the collisionless case without neutrals, the center density is only $3 \times 10^{20}\text{ m}^{-3}$, while the center density is $3.7 \times 10^{21}\text{ m}^{-3}$ in the highest source case.
 This is due to the normalizations changing with the input source strength.
 In the strongest ionization source case, the particle flux is more than two times the flux in the collisionless case, implying that the ionization source dominates over the constant source.
 This indicates that the PINN solves for a parameter space where the ionization source is non-trivial.